hyperledger-archives/grid-docs/docs/0.1/grid_schema_family_specification.md

 ## State

-All Grid Schema objects are serialized using protocol buffers (protobufs) before being stored in state.
+All Schema objects are serialized using protocol buffers (protobufs) before being stored in state.
 Theses objects include Schema, PropertyDefinition and PropertyValues.
 Schemas are stored in a list to handle hash collisions.

-**NOTE:** Organization and Agents in the Pike Transaction Family are used to enforce permissions on who is allowed to update a Schema.
+**NOTE:** Organization and Agents in the Pike smart contract are used to enforce permissions on who is allowed to update a Schema.

 ### PropertyDefinition